cfe-lab/Kive/cluster-setup/README.md

 ### Configure TLS for the web server

-Before you install Kive in the next step, configure TLS for Apache.
+Before installing Kive in production, get the SSL credentials for the server.
+These must be acquired securely from IT or within the software group.
+Do not commit certificate or private-key material to source control.

-Two modes are supported (set via `kive_tls_mode`):
+Two TLS modes are supported via `kive_tls_mode`:

-* `provided` (production default): copy certificate and key files from external paths on the Ansible controller.
-Set `kive_ssl_certificate_src` and `kive_ssl_key_src` to the paths of the certificate and private key files respectively.  *DO NOT* commit private key material to the repository.
+* `provided` (production): copy certificate and key files from external paths on the Ansible controller.
+Set `kive_ssl_certificate_src` to the chained certificate file and `kive_ssl_key_src` to the private key file.
+The role copies these to `kive_ssl_cert_path` and `kive_ssl_key_path` on the target.

 * `self_signed` (dev/local): a self-signed certificate and key are generated automatically on the target machine during provisioning.
-No files need to be placed in the deployment directory; this is the default for the local install / build-vm smoke test path.
+No files need to be placed in the deployment directory.
+This is the default for the local install / build-vm smoke test path.

+For production, the certificate source should normally be a chained certificate.
+Historically this was named `star_cfe_chained.crt`, and the private key was named `star_cfe.key`; the exact file names are no longer required, but the same inputs are still needed.

+The chained certificate is made up of:

+* the wildcard/server certificate;
+* the intermediate certificate;
+* the root certificate.

+For example, to create the chained certificate from individual parts:

+    cat star_cfe.crt intermediate.csr DigiCertCA.crt > star_cfe_chained.crt

+The chained certificate can be verified with:

+    openssl verify star_cfe_chained.crt

+Keep these files outside the repository and reference them via the Ansible variables `kive_ssl_certificate_src` and `kive_ssl_key_src` in your inventory or group vars.

-The Apache SSL site configuration template uses Ansible variables `kive_ssl_cert_path` and `kive_ssl_key_path` so the same template works in either mode.
+The Apache SSL site configuration template (`001-kive-ssl.conf.j2`) uses `kive_ssl_cert_path` and `kive_ssl_key_path` so the same template works in either mode.

 ### Set up network drives